-We support the concept of cooperative wind projects which further benefits member landowners and such projects which remain as cooperative ventures once construction is completed without resale to other private entities.
+We support the concept of cooperative wind energy projects that benefit member landowners.
+Such projects should remain as cooperative ventures once construction is completed without resale to other private entities.

 FAMILY LIFE AND SOCIAL ISSUES

 We oppose any changes to our national anthem or Pledge of Allegiance.